SRA-VJTI/Pixels_Seminar/Git_GitHub/README.md

 ### 4. Here is how the repository should look:
 <img src="https://github.com/Spnetic-5/Intro_to_CV/blob/main/Git_GitHub/assets/4.png" align="center">

-# 3.Sync and interact with your repository through the command line:
+# Sync and interact with your repository through the command line:

 ### Run the following command in Terminal or cmd, change `<username>` with your own username:
 ```